Ma-Yier/RatGene/README.md

 The target reaction rate with the strategy applied: 11.4718 mmol/gDW/h
 ```
 #### Example 2
-The `test2.m` displays another instance of computing a gene modification strategy with both deletions and additions for the production of ethanol in yeast fermentation.
+The `test2.m` displays another instance of computing a gene modification strategy with both deletions and additions for the production of isobuanol which is a potential biofuel and a chemical building block used in various industries by yeast fermentation.
 The two models used are [`iMM904`](http://bigg.ucsd.edu/models/iMM904) and[`iJR904`](http://bigg.ucsd.edu/models/iJR904).
 Run the following code in the command line of MATLAB:
 ```
 test2
 ```
-And the results will be save in `results_test2.mat` and be printed as:
+Then the results will be save in `results_test2.mat` and be printed as:
 ```
 The TMGR is: 0.9662 mmol/gDW/h
 continue to RatGene...
-The number of gene knockouts is:
+The number of gene knockouts is: 554
-The number of gene additions is:
+The number of gene additions is: 71
-The target reaction rate with the strategy applied:  mmol/gDW/h
+The target reaction rate with the strategy applied: 4556.3086 mmol/gDW/h
 ```